Which websites show up on page 1 of Google search results may shift in June when Google launches its latest core algorithm update.

-Google last year announced the update would be coming in the spring to incorporate ‘page experience’ metrics into search rankings.
+Google last year announced the update would be coming in 2021 to incorporate ‘page experience’ metrics into search rankings.
 What exactly does this mean for your company website?

 More emphasis is being placed on user experience when determining where your website will show up in search results.
 The user experience of your website includes several components, such as mobile-friendliness, site security, safe browsing, page load speeds, interactivity, visual stability and more.